 We aim to deliver a full and rich curriculum designed to challenge, engage and deepen learning to improve life chances and build upon the unique experiences of our pupils.
 We personalise our curriculum by planning and teaching to overcome barriers to learning for pupils to achieve the best outcomes possible.

-We follow the 2014 New National Curriculum in Key Stage One and Key Stage Two.
-Full details of the changes to the Curriculum together with our assessment system can be found here https://www.gov.uk/government/publications/national-curriculum-in-england-framework-for-key-stages-1-to-4
+We follow the 2014 National Curriculum in Key Stage One and Key Stage Two.
+Full details of the curriculum can be found here https://www.gov.uk/government/publications/national-curriculum-in-england-framework-for-key-stages-1-to-4

-In KS1 we follow the Letters and Sounds phonics programme and we use the Oxford Reading Tree scheme of reading books to support individual reading and for some guided group sessions.
+In KS1 we follow the Letters and Sounds phonics programme and we use the Oxford Reading Tree scheme to support individual reading and for some guided group sessions.